Boyu-J/CS_5824-Course_Project/README.md

 ## Model training
 The CNN model is mainly trained on JAFFE and CK+.
 JAFFE gives a half-length image, so face detection has to be done.
-The 5-fold cross-validation reached an accuracy rate of about 99%.
+Under 5-fold cross-validation, JAFFE achieved an accuracy rate of about 90%, while CK+ achieved an accuracy rate of nearly 100%.

 Use the command below to train the specified epochs on the dataset (jaffe or ck+）using a specific batch_size.
 The training will generate the corresponding visual training process.
 Here is an example of plotting the training process after the model has been trained on jaffe.